py-mine/mcproto/docs/contributing/making-a-pr.md

 we'd have to spend reviewing those other PRs before getting to yours.

 When reviewing a pull request, aim to be constructive and specific.
 Highlight areas that need improvement and suggest potential solutions.
-If you have any questions on concerns about something in the code, don't hesitate to ask the author for clarification.
+If you have any questions or concerns about something in the code, don't hesitate to ask the author for clarification.

 Focus on the following aspects during a code review: